GunnerLab/mcce4_tutorial/docs/tests/index.md

 🎉 **Congratulations on successfully installing MCCE4-Alpha!**

-Now that MCCE4-Alpha is up and running, we can ask what can we use it for?
+Now that MCCE4-Alpha is up and running, the next question is: **what can we use it for?**

+With MCCE4, you can:

 - Perform **pKₐ and Em calculations**
-- Calculate **protonation states via microstate sampling**
+- Calculate **protonation states via boltzmann-weighted Monte Carlo microstate sampling**
-- What protonation microstates dominate under physiological conditions?
+- Determine **which protonation microstates dominate under physiological conditions**
+- Explore **electrostatic coupling and pH/redox sensitivity** in biomolecular systems

-The best way to build confidence in your setup is to run a set of **well-defined test cases**.
+The best way to build confidence in addressing these tasks is to run a set of **well-defined test cases**.

-The tests in this section are designed to help you verify that your installation is working correctly, understand MCCE’s behavior on controlled systems, and gain intuition for interpreting its output.
+The tests in this section are designed to help you understand MCCE’s behavior on controlled systems, gain intuition for interpreting its output and verify that your installation is working properly.

-Each excercise highlights a specific physical, chemical, or numerical aspect of the MCCE workflow, and can be run independently on most systems.
+Each of these tests is an excercise designed to be **self-contained and reproducible**.

 ---

----

 ## Organization

-Each excercise consists of a test case presented as a standalone page and includes:
+Each excercise consists of a test case highlighting a specific physical, chemical, or numerical aspect of the MCCE workflow as a standalone page and includes:

 - A clear **physical or biochemical motivation**
 - Input structure details (PDB source, modifications, waters)
 - MCCE parameter settings used
 - Expected qualitative or quantitative behavior
 - Notes on convergence, artifacts, or known limitations

-Each test is designed to be **self-contained and reproducible**.

 ---